Call Our National Legal Hotline

 Call 1300 038 223 between 7 am and midnight 7 days a week to make an appointment with one of Armstrong Legal’s Melbourne lawyers.

-When you call us, you will chat directly to one of our lawyers.
+When you call us, you will chat directly with one of our lawyers.
 They can provide general advice on the best course of action.
 There is no obligation to proceed.

 Getting the best possible outcome in your matter is paramount to Armstrong Legal’s Melbourne lawyers.
 Our team of enthusiastic, caring and committed lawyers will be able to help you with your needs and specialise in the below areas.

 There are two things that people don’t like talking about; death; and money.
 It’s even worse when you need to discuss both.
 You may have been left out of the Will or didn’t receive the share of the estate that you thought you deserved.